Chandrahas-B/Text-Summarizer/README.md

 # Text-Summarizer

-A simple Flask application to summarize input texts using SentenceBERT.
+A simple Flask application to summarize input texts using SBERT.